since1968/stat-blocks/homebrewery/src/stiletto.markdown

 ### To Do

 I have play-tested the Stiletto through 9th level.
-On paper, the archetype appears overpowered, but plays surprisingly well.
+On paper, the archetype appears overpowered, but plays balanced.
 Its ability to impose unfavorable conditions makes up for its lack of "almost always on" sneak attacks, but the maneuver save DC is low enough (assuming a standard point array) that your opponents will frequently overcome them.
 To do:

 * Play-test beyond 9th level.
 * Create more maneuvers based on real dagger maneuvers in Fiore, without re-introducing "called shots" from earlier editions.
 * Clean up "Strike of Perfect Clarity."
 Math makes it equivalent to assassin with surprise at 20th level, but +100 doesn't feel like 5e.
+17th level Wizard can cast Power Word Kill once a day no save.
-* What about Feint as a bonus action with expending die at 13th level?
+* What about Feint as a bonus action without expending die at 13th level?
+* Consider adding the following to definition of Stiletto weapon: "A dart thrown at normal range is also a stiletto weapon."